1. Introduction

 Immediately after user authentication, the following screen appears.
 It may, however, be slightly different, if there is not yet an analysis created or if there are already several and according to the state of progress of the analysis.

-2. List of existing analyses.
+1. List of existing analyses.
 In this case, there is only one.
 Click on the analysis to select it.
 (See Main risk analysis view).

-3. Click to create a risk analysis.
+2. Click to create a risk analysis.
 (See Creating a Risk Analysis.).

-4. Navigation bar.
+3. Navigation bar.

-5. Administration of the client environment.
+4. Administration of the client environment.
 Click on Administration, Account, Interface language or Logout (see Client Environment Administration).

 2.2.
 Creating a Risk Analysis

-After clicking on Create a risk analysis, the following pop-up appears
+After clicking on Create a risk analysis,

 Create a risk analysis

-1. The creation of a risk analysis is always based on an existing model.
+1. Source: The creation of a risk analysis is always based on an existing model.
 There are two choices for this:

-1. List of risks models: Proposes available models in the knowledge bases.
-This option has at least two choices, Modelling NC3, this is the default template made available by the MONARC editor.
+1. List of risks models: This option proposes available models in the knowledge bases.
+It has at least two choices, Modelling NC3, and the Blank model.
+Modelling NC3 is the default template made available by the MONARC editor.
 It provides sufficient knowledge bases to start a risk analysis.
 This option should be used by default to start a new risk analysis.
-There is also the choice Blank model which is a completely empty model.
-This template is typically used temporarily as a Sandbox to test the contents of an import file, for example.

-4. Give a name to risk analysis.
+4. Name: Give a name to your risk analysis.

 2.3.
 Main risk analysis view